10,000 freaking email subscribers! Tell me if this doesn’t excite you as a blogger and writer.

 ..
 The content must be useful

 ..
 It must be unique and offering something more or different than thousands of other posts on similar subject.

 ..
 And you must be consistent in publishing new content.
 Your consistency is the reason why people would subscribe to you.

 Note that consistency is different from frequency.
 It’s more important to stick to publishing once a week than starting with daily publishing for a while and stopping it one day altogether.
 Look at your bandwidth and time and stick to a publishing routine so you gain more subscribers come looking for great posts.

 3. Try Media.
 Go Beyond Text

 Text is ever-green.
 But experiment with video posts, podcasts and visual sets.
 It will not only help you get some new insights about your audience but also breaks the monotony of your content type.

 4. Focus on the Presentation

 Your posts should be easy to read and understand but how your post looks, matters too.
 Having good font size, font faily, line spacing, small paragraphs, skimmable sub-headings, quick bullet points and highlights in a post makes one feel comfortable at a blog and helps people subscribe fast and willingly.
 Make sure the blog looks great both on desktop and smart devices.

 Would you want to review your blog now?
-See if you are taking care of teeny tiny but terrifically important hings like h1 and 2, proper spacing etc.
+See if you are taking care of teeny tiny but terrifically important things like h1 and 2, proper spacing etc.

 5. Take Advantage of Others’ Blog Following

-Whether you’re a new blogger or an established one, contributing to other blogs as a guest bloggers is extremely beneficial.
+Whether you’re a new blogger or an established one, contributing to other blogs as guest bloggers is extremely beneficial.
 It brings additional traffic to your blog, more visibility, credibility and popularity.
 Contributing once a month to a different blog is a good idea to start with and it helps you build your email list from other blogs’ traffic.